 How do I promote Speak Up?

-Encouraging participation on a regular and consistent basis will ensure high participation in the Speak Up survey and more representative data from your school.
-Promote early and often throughout the survey period.
+Encouraging participation on a regular and consistent basis will ensure high participation for the online data collection process and more representative data from your school.
+Promote early and often throughout the collection period.
 Here are just a few ideas that Speak Up districts use to encourage participation:

 To register your school, follow these quick and easy steps:

 A great way to encourage Speak Up is with our Lesson plans.
 Through the lessons, you can teach students about the importance of getting involved in local change or contributing their views to the national education dialogue.

 You can use these sample lessons to encourage students to reflect on their use of technology for learning, their involvement with school or career exploration:

 Speak Up.
 Below we have provided instructions for Educators and Students just in case you or your students get stuck while trying to navigate through the process:

 Where do I go to access Speak Up?

 Speak Up can be accessed at speakup.tomorrow.org.
 Speak Up can also be accessed through direct start links that are school and audience specific.
 These links bypass school look and audience selection and instead drop participants off right at the start of their appropriate question set.
 Please contact your district primary contact for your school links or the Speak Up team at firstname.lastname@example.org.
 Additionally, some districts may opt to use a customized district landing page with select Speak Up question decks, please check with your district primary contact for your district specific landing page link.